EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_selector.md

 ## page_down()
-Decreases the page.
+Decreases the page number.
 Best used with the lcd callback functions.
 <Tabs
   groupId="ex6"
   defaultValue="proto"